stratum-mining/stratum/benches/benches/README.md

 | client-sv2-update_channel_serialize | 0.3145 | 1833 | 2704 | 11 | 91 | 5944 |
 | client-sv2-message_common    | 0.0454         | 390          | 572         | 3           | 31           | 1672             |
 | client-sv2-message_mining    | 0.0794         | 5334         | 7642        | 55          | 215          | 15442            |

-In this combined table, the "Latency" column represents the middle value of the time range in microseconds.

 Lets Analyze some these results: